memfault/interrupt/_drafts/ble-throughput-primer.md

 #### Maximum Supported ATT MTU Size

 As we discussed [above](#max-throughput-gatt), the ATT MTU size has an impact on the max throughput which can be realized when using GATT due to protocol overhead.
 Some chips only support the default size (especially older Android Phones).
 When first testing a chip it's important to check and make sure larger packets can be sent!
+It's also a good idea to see how many ATT packets you can queue up and receive.
+Some stacks will only let you queue up or receive a single MTU worth of data so it's not possible to keep the link saturated.

 {:.no_toc}